Floods, outages stall energy firms' restart efforts after Ida | Headlines

 Floods, outages stall energy firms' restart efforts after Ida

-On Tuesday, the Colonial Pipeline - the largest fuel line to the East Coast - restarted its main gasoline and distillate lines after it shut the lines as a safety precaution ahead of the storm.
-Phillips 66 has not been able to begin damage assessments at its 255,600-barrel-per-day refinery on the Mississippi River in Belle Chasse, Louisiana, a spokesman said.
+On Tuesday, the Colonial Pipeline - the largest fuel line to the East Coast - restarted main gasoline and distillate lines it had shut ahead of the storm.
+Phillips 66 has yet to begin damage assessments at its 255,600-barrel-per-day refinery on the Mississippi River in Belle Chasse, Louisiana, a spokesman said.

 Widespread flooding from Hurricane Ida and power outages on Tuesday slowed efforts by energy companies to assess damages at oil production facilities, ports and refineries.
-Nearly all of Louisiana lost electrical power on Monday after one of the most powerful hurricanes to hit the region downed transmission lines and flooded communities, leaving more than 1 million customers without power.
+Nearly all of Louisiana lost electrical power on Monday after Ida downed transmission lines and flooded communities, leaving more than 1 million customers without power.
 Coastal areas were swamped by a storm surge so great it reversed the flow of the Mississippi River.

 Analysts said it could take two to three weeks to restart producing platforms and fully resume output at Louisiana refineries.
 Restoring power, critical to refineries, also could take weeks, utilities officials said.
 "This restoration is not going to be a likely quick turnaround," said Rod West, head of utility operations at Entergy Corp.
 "This was a significant catastrophic wind event, whereas Katrina was a water event by comparison."

-Disruptions at oil infrastructure are testing the country's fuel distribution systems.
+Disruptions at oil infrastructure are testing U.S. fuel distribution systems.
 Operators shut offshore oil and gas pipelines that feed processing plants.
-On Tuesday, the Colonial Pipeline - the largest fuel line to the East Coast - restarted its main gasoline and distillate lines after it shut the lines as a safety precaution ahead of the storm.
+On Tuesday, the Colonial Pipeline - the largest fuel line to the East Coast - restarted main gasoline and distillate lines it had shut ahead of the storm.

-Phillips 66 has not been able to begin damage assessments at its 255,600-barrel-per-day refinery on the Mississippi River in Belle Chasse, Louisiana, a spokesman said.
-The plant, which was put up for sale last week, was swamped from a failed levee in Alliance.
-"That is the most water I have ever seen in my 31 years come through to Alliance," Plaquemines Parish Sheriff Gerald Turlich said on Monday.

-Late Monday, the U.S. Environmental Protection Agency waived an environmental rule to allow winter-grade gasoline to be sold in Louisiana and Mississippi to ensure adequate fuel supply.
+Late Monday, the U.S. Environmental Protection Agency waived an environmental rule to allow winter-grade gasoline to be sold in Louisiana and Mississippi.
 Regional gasoline prices are expected to rise temporarily, the American Automotive Association said, though flooding could sap demand.

 Pipeline operator Enbridge temporarily suspended some contacts under force majeure, while Energy Transfer informed shippers that its Stingray Pipeline, which brings gas from the U.S. Gulf to Louisiana, would not accept deliveries.